DataValues/Geo/README.md

 * Fixed `GlobeCoordinateValue::newFromArray` and `LatLongValue::newFromArray` not accepting mixed
   values.
 * Deprecated `GlobeCoordinateValue::newFromArray` and `LatLongValue::newFromArray`.
-* Updated minimal required PHP version from 5.3 to 5.5.9.
+* Updated minimum required PHP version from 5.3 to 5.5.9.

 ### 2.0.0 (2017-05-09)